First-order integer-valued autoregressive processes with Generalized Katz innovations: INAR(1) with generalized Katz innovations

 where $p_x$ is the pmf given in Eq. \ref{pmf}.

-\begin{theo} The process $\{X_t\}_{t\in\mathbb{Z}}$ is an irreducible, aperiodic and positive recurrent Markov chain.
-Hence there is a unique stationary distribution for the process $\{X_t\}_{t\in\mathbb{Z}}$. \end{theo} See Appendix \ref{App:ThProof} for a proof.
-The result extends to the case of GLK innovations, the stationarity for INAR(1) with power series innovations given in \cite{Bou2015} and with Katz distribution given in \cite{KimLee2017}.
+In the next Proposition, we summarize some of the asymptotic properties of a GLK--INAR(1).
+These properties follow from general results in \cite{AlOAlz1988} and \cite{Schweer2014}.

-From Th. \ref{Th:stationarity} it follows that there is a strong stationary process with stationary distribution $P_j$, $j\in\mathbb{N}$, given by the marginal distribution
+\begin{prop} Assume that $\{X_t\}_{t\in\mathbb{Z}}$ is a GLK--INAR(1). \begin{itemize} \item[(i)] The process $\{X_t\}_{t\in\mathbb{Z}}$ is an irreducible, aperiodic and positive recurrent Markov chain.
+Hence there is a unique stationary distribution for the process $\{X_t\}_{t\in\mathbb{Z}}$. \item[(ii)] The marginal distribution of the stationary process $\{X_t\}_{t\in\mathbb{Z}}$ is infinitely divisible. \end{itemize} \end{prop}

-Since at stationarity the process satisfies $X=\alpha\circ X +\varepsilon$, where $\varepsilon\sim\mathcal{GLK}(a,b,c,\beta)$, and the innovation terms are infinite divisible by Theorem \ref{Th:infdivGLK}, the stationary distribution satisfies the following definition of discrete semi-self-decomposability given in \cite{bouzar2008semi}.
+\begin{proof} By Proposition \ref{Th:infdivGLK}, the distribution of the innovations is infinitely divisible, and hence, it is a compound Poisson distribution, see, e.g. Lemma 2.1 in \cite{Ste79}.
+Hence, both (i) and (ii) follow from Theorem 3.2.1 in \cite{Schweer2014}.
+In point of fact, (i) is true for any INAR process, see \cite{AlOAlz1987}.
+An alternative derivation of (ii) is as follows.
+Since at stationarity the process satisfies $X=\alpha\circ X +\varepsilon$, where $\varepsilon\sim\mathcal{GLK}(a,b,c,\beta)$, and the innovation terms are infinite divisible by Proposition \ref{Th:infdivGLK}, the stationary distribution satisfies the definition of discrete semi--self--decomposability given in \cite{bouzar2008semi}.
+Theorem 2 in \cite{bouzar2008semi} yields that it is also infinitely divisible. \end{proof}